dpaolella/open-model-analysis/README.md

 To deploy on Streamlit Cloud:
 1. Push this repository to GitHub
 2. Connect to Streamlit Cloud
 3. Add your GitHub token as a secret in the Streamlit dashboard
-4. Make sure to run the data fetcher script first and commit the generated JSON file
+4. Make sure to run the data fetcher scripts first and commit the generated data files